 I am constantly dazed by the fact that enactments of gendered violence, especially in performance, are so spectacular.
 Not in a “wow did you see that?” way, but more in an “ugh was that really necessary?” kind of way.

 “History is full of people who just didn’t,” writes Anne Boyer in her essay “No,” which was published in A Handbook of Disappointed Fate.
-“They said no thank you, turned away, escaped to the desert, lived in barrels, burned down their own houses, killed their rapists, pushed away dinner, meditated into the light.”
+“They said no thank you, turned away, ran away to the desert…lived in barrels, burned down their own houses…killed their rapists, pushed away dinner, meditated into the light.”
 The power of the feminist refusal is immense; it can shatter dynasties and turn a second act into a first.

 Refusal isn’t just saying no, though.
 Refusal can take a variety of forms: it can look like a back-and-forth, it can be a monologue, it can present itself as silence, and it can be enacted through an emphasis on ambiguity.
 Non-realism, again, can be very powerful here, allowing for the use of choruses, choreography, ensemble work, and intermedia.

-The “confessions” and chorus work in Suzan Lori-Parks’s In the Blood are a powerful instance of feminist refusal.
-The play revolves around Hester, a Black American woman living in poverty with her five children, and her relationships with the key figures in her life—a reverend, a doctor, a social worker.
+The “confessions” and chorus work in Suzan Lori-Parks’s In the Blood are powerful instances of feminist refusal.
+The play revolves around Hester, a Black American woman living in poverty with her five children, and her relationships with the key figures in her life: a reverend, a doctor, a social worker.
 These individuals all have monologues or confessions that indict them in their exploitation of Hester.
 The ultimate confession, though, comes from Hester, who has the last word on the life she’s pushed back against, and on the society—the chorus—that has inflicted this life of violence on her.

 Women have always been represented in cultural texts as monsters.
 We are terrifying in our demand to be treated with dignity, fairness, and care.
 Sometimes, we get real loud about this.
 Sometimes, even speaking softly is speaking too loud.
 Feminist theorist and teacher Sara Ahmed writes poignantly about how an Indigenous student made a complaint about white supremacy in the classroom, and in the student’s refusal to let the problem of her complaint disappear became “an indigenous feminist monster,” a brute force merely for calling out the brute force to which she was subjected.
 Monstrosity comes in all forms and shapes: it can look like anger, refusal, resignation, silence, a chin up, a step back, a spotlight.
 It can look ambiguous, like uncertainty, a space for holding doubt against power.